petermattia/petermattia/_posts/2017-08-08-why-a-website.markdown

 In both chemical engineering and materials science, everyone uses MATLAB, which I think is exceptional for routine scientific computing tasks.
-I'm a big fan of MATLAB - it's great for engineers, particularly students, who need to quickly analyze data and don't want to deal with 'CS stuff' like libraries, dependencies, etc.
+I'm a big fan of MATLAB---it's great for engineers, particularly students, who need to quickly analyze data and don't want to deal with 'CS stuff' like libraries, dependencies, etc.
 But, of course, I recognize no serious software engineer would even think about